3. Poisson solver with background charges

 3.3.
 Geometry file

-gmsh gaafet_background_charges.geo
+gmsh nanowire_background_charges.geo

 As will be seen below, an additional Gmsh physical surface is needed in comparison with the previous tutorials.
 This additional physical surface corresponds to the interface between the intrinisic silicon channel and the surrounding oxide, where we wish to introduce a background surface charge density.
-Thanks to the simple geometry of the GAAFET device, it is straightforward to identify and label this surface directly within the Gmsh script.
+Thanks to the simple geometry of the nanowire device, it is straightforward to identify and label this surface directly within the Gmsh script.
 In more complicated cases, it may be easier to enter the Gmsh GUI, perform any clipping that may be required for the relevant elementary surfaces to become visible, and click on them to define the physical surface bearing the surface charge to be defined in QTCAD.

 3.4.
 Setting up the device and the Poisson solver